Plan your visit

 Parking

-Parking is free, with over 250 spaces available plus an overflow car park and disabled parking spaces are available by the main entrance.
+Parking is free but limited, with around 130 spaces available, with Blue Badge parking spaces available by the main entrance.
 For bigger parties, we have a coach drop off and pick up space.
+During busier performances, double parking will be in operation, or you may use public parking within walking distance of the Theatre.

 Accessibility